 Also an Ohiopyle fan favorite but no one will be standing in front of that spectacular view!
 Think “Pennsylvania canyon,” but not quite “Grand” and come back to this spot in autumn, too.

 Other Ways To See It: As with most mountain views, park at the bottom and hike up.
-The best lot to park in is located along the Great Allegheny Passage, take the right past Falls Market and the lot is on your left.
+Parking – take a right past Falls Market in Ohiopyle and the lot is on your left.

 Last but not least in this area, these two homes were designed by the famous architect Frank Lloyd Wright.
-Fallingwater is the most intriguing to many, with the house built over a waterfall, but Kentuck has views of the countryside and the River Gorge (which the first owners covered up with trees.
+Fallingwater is the most popular, with the house built over a waterfall, but Kentuck has views of the countryside and the River Gorge (which the first owners covered up with trees.
 Yay, nature!) that are quite fantastic.

-Other nearby places would be Mount Davis, at 3,200 feet logging the highest mountain in Pennsylvania, has a lookout tower to climb even higher.
+At 3,200 feet, Mount Davis the highest mountain in Pennsylvania, and a lookout tower allows you to climb even higher.
 Or, head further southeast past Ohiopyle to Swallow Falls, Maryland or about an hour into West Virginia to Blackwater Falls.
 Both have scenic vistas and falls you can get to easily, or hike around if you prefer.
 Want more?
 Check out the UncoveringPA Blog for more scenic views across the state of Pennsylvania that you don’t have to hike to.